2019 ambassador Team

 What The Ambassador Team Provides

 My triathlon career began in 2008, when I was in the worst shape of my life and needed to reboot my life.
 I started with a few "mock" indoor triathlons in Brooklyn and Manhattan and then progressed to my first full sprint during my second season.
 By this point, I had lost about 25 lbs and was starting to see my self-esteem and confidence build not just at the gym, but at work as well.
 It was an amazing feeling and I was hooked!
-Over time, I progressed to Olympic distance (NYC, Washington DC, Napa, Wildflower, Pacific Grove, etc), then 70.3 (Palm Springs, Santa Rosa), and now I'm working on my first full Ironman 140.6 for the 2018 season, most likely Mont Tremblant.
-I've finished dozens of races over the years, and I plan to continue to do so until I'm well into my 90s!
+Over time, I progressed to Olympic distance (NYC, Washington DC, Napa, Wildflower, Pacific Grove, etc), then 70.3 (Palm Springs, Santa Rosa, Wildflower), and in 2018 I finished my first full Ironman 140.6 in Boulder.
+I've completed dozens of races over the years, and I plan to continue to do so until I'm well into my 90s... or longer!

-Having moved to San Francisco from New York (and a few years in Europe) I joined GGTC two years ago to find a community of like minded people - and boy did I. My wife and I have made some of our best friends in town through the club.
-She doesn't race, but is my #1 supporter.
-I honestly can't imagine racing anymore without being surrounded by and cheering on my black and red wearing family!
+Having moved to San Francisco from New York (and a few years in Europe) I joined GGTC 3 years ago to find a community of like minded people - and boy did I. My wife and I have made some of our best friends in town through the club (she doesn't race, but is my #1 supporter) and I honestly can't imagine racing anymore without being surrounded by and cheering on my black-and-red-wearing family!

 In business school my favorite pastime was brewing (and consuming) beer, and I spent very little time exercising.
 A few years ago a friend talked me into signing up for Ironman Canada.
 Starting in January of that year I had a crash course in all things triathlon.
 There were plenty of memorable moments in those first few races, including an Escape from Alcatraz swim that was 90% heads-up breaststroke.
 GGTC was a huge help in preparing me the entire way - and ultimately I crossed the finish line at Ironman Canada with a positive experience.